KrOik/SPADE/README.md

 During the development of the prototype, we made several design trade-offs to balance functionality, performance, and development speed.
 For example, in the initial version, we used a flattened data storage model for simplicity and rapid prototyping.
 However, we have designed a more advanced database architecture using PostgreSQL and Elasticsearch for future versions to improve search performance and scalability.

 A known issue is that the user experience on mobile devices needs further optimization.
 The current interface is best suited for desktop browsers, and we plan to improve mobile responsiveness in future iterations.

-## API

-*This section will be updated with an overview of the software's API.*

 ---